Corteva Symposia Series Presents:

 About

-We are thrilled to bring together the UC Davis Plant Sciences community for this year’s symposium!
+We are thrilled to bring together the UC Davis Plant Sciences community for our 15th anniversary!

 Come to hear from speakers from across a diverse range of plant-related disciplines, network with academic and industry professionals, and enjoy a poster session and reception.
 The event will also be live-streamed to share fantastic research with attendees near and far.